epfl-ada/ada-2022-project-abracadabra/docs/_includes/story.md

 <p>
 Because we still wanted to find out if gaming YouTubers have a political lean, and that most of the top 200 speak English, we needed to filter these non-English channels out.
 We did not find any good way of doing this before the clustering, as some videos have English titles and descriptions, but speak in another language.
-Therefore we decided to use our clusters to filter them out, and restart the process with only the right cluster.
+Therefore, we decided to use our clusters to filter them out, and restart the process with only the right cluster.
 We also made sure to filter out the disconnected channels.
 </p>